SerenaFeng/SerenaFeng.github.io/_posts/2019-04-25-kubernetes-admission-controller-inspect.md

   - apimachinary
 ---

-summary: in this article, we will inspect how Kubernetes handle admission controller events, and
+summary: in this article, we will inspect how admission controller events are handled by Kubernetes,
-         take the istio-sidecar-injector MutatingAdmissionWebhook as an example, we will explain how admission controller is implemented with the help of client-go and apimachinay.
+         and take the istio-sidecar-injector MutatingAdmissionWebhook as an example, we will explain how admission controller is implemented with the help of client-go and apimachinay.